skshashankkumar41/Subtheme-Sentiments/README.md

 ## Approach
 I considered this problem as a Multi-Label classification and used pre-trained BERT models with fine-tuning to train.
-By doing [Data Exploration](https://github.com/skshashankkumar41/Subtheme-Sentiments/blob/master/Data-Exploration.pdf) I came to know there are around 10k datapoints and around 90 unique labels but most of them are noisy and are present in very low frequency.
+By doing [Data Exploration](https://github.com/skshashankkumar41/Subtheme-Sentiments/blob/master/output/Data-Exploration.pdf) I came to know there are around 10k datapoints and around 90 unique labels but most of them are noisy and are present in very low frequency.
 So, after doing some preprocessing and undersampling some more frequently occuring at the end we have 23 unique labels and around 6k datapoints.
-Look [Data Exploration](https://github.com/skshashankkumar41/Subtheme-Sentiments/blob/master/Data-Exploration.pdf) for more details.
+Look [Data Exploration](https://github.com/skshashankkumar41/Subtheme-Sentiments/blob/master/output/Data-Exploration.pdf) for more details.

 I choosed Pretrained BERT models to leverage the information of Language models and as the data is mostly consist of reviews, Language models would work fine and also It is very easy to Implement.
+I have used Binary Cross Entropy with Logits as Loss Function.

 ## Performance Metrics
 **Micro f1 score:**